At Leith We Value Privacy

 As a person, you have various rights under the Personal Data Regulations.

-You have the right to access your information, and to correct or request deletion of your personal data about with us.
+You have the right to access your information, and to correct or request deletion of your personal data about you with us.
 You are further entitled to request limited processing, to raise objections to processing and to request data portability.
 We may ask you to confirm your identity or to provide additional information.
 We do this to ensure that we give access to the correct person.

 If you have questions concerning our processing of personal data or if you wish to exercise your rights, you are welcome to contact us on: firstname.lastname@example.org